State Guide 9 min read

 How do I renew my notary commission?

 Begin the reappointment process before your current four-year commission expires.
-The renewal process is similar to the initial application β you'll need to complete education, pass the exam, submit a new bond, and pay the filing fee again.
+The renewal process is similar to the initial application — you’ll need to complete education, pass the exam, submit a new bond, and pay the filing fee again.
 Start early to avoid any gap in your ability to notarize.

 Final Thoughts